neuronsimulator/nrn/docs/guide/compiling_new_mechanisms_under_msw.rst

 **Q :** After I enter the mknrndll command, the error message "Out of environment space" appears in the DOS box and no ``nrnmech.dll`` is produced.

 **A :** Set the environment space of the mknrndll DOS box to 4096.
 Details of how to do this depend on the version of MSWindows you're using, but typically it involves right-clicking on the mknrndll DOS box icon on your desktop, selecting the Properties item from the popup window, and then changing the appropriate numeric field.
-If you didn't put a shortcut to this icon on your desktop, you're probably bringing up the mknrndll DOS box from the MSWindows Start menu, in which case you'll have to use Windows Explorer to go to :menuselection:`Start Menu --> Programs --> NEURON`, then right click on the mknrndll DOS ``box.pif`` file and set the environment to 4096.
+If you didn't put a shortcut to this icon on your desktop, you're probably bringing up the mknrndll DOS box from the MSWindows Start menu, in which case you'll have to use Windows Explorer to go to :menuselection:`Start Menu --> Programs --> NEURON`, then right click on the mknrndll DOS :file:`box.pif` file and set the environment to 4096.